Tag Archives: Michigan

 After explaining the process and providing us with examples of her own work, Anne-Marie Oomen had us create our own art inspired piece.
 She brought with her a large collection of postcards.
 I chose one with a portrait of Annie Oakley on the front, “little sure-shot.”
 I enjoyed the experience and still have a digital copy of her presentation from that day.
 I left realizing that I could easily create vision boards on Pinterest to gather my thoughts and ideas for various writing projects.

-Anne-Marie Oomen used the painting Nighthawks by Edward Hopper to demonstrate the process of ekphrasis.
+Anne-Marie Oomen used the painting Nighthawks by Edward Hopper

 As wonderful as that experience was, a few months ago I learned that Anne-Marie Oomen was to be a guest scholar at Saginaw Valley State University.
 During that time, she conducted a similar writing session open to the general public at the Marshall Fredericks Museum on SVSU’s campus.
 I am so glad that I attended.
 It made me look at one of my favorite museums in an entirely different light.
 I left with a notebook full of ideas and even a rough draft.
 The following evening, Anne-Marie Oomen held a reading at the Wirt Public Library in Bay City, sharing snippets from As Long As I Know You: The Mom Book.
-I’m so glad that I attended as I brought back so many memories of the short few months I had living with Grandma Reid before she needed more care than I could provide.
+I’m so glad that I attended as it brought back so many memories of the short few months I had living with Grandma Reid before she needed more care than I could provide.
 It is never easy watching someone you love age and decline.

 I took something away from each of Anne-Marie Oomen’s events.
 On top of sharing her love and knowledge of writing, she is a wonderful teacher.
 Better yet … she is a Michigan author willing to help aspiring writers and teachers.